prakashbahadurchand/bbht/README.md

-# bbht
+# Bug Bounty Hunting Tools
-install all required: "Bug Bounty Hunting Tools" in one script
+install all required: "Bug Bounty Hunting Tools" in one script on kali linux